CocoaCompiler/synchronous_fifo/README.md

 # Synchronous FIFO

 ## Overview
-A **FIFO (First-In, First-Out) ** is a data buffer commonly used for communicating data between two systems operating at different data rates.
+A **FIFO (First-In, First-Out)** is a data buffer commonly used for communicating data between two systems operating at different data rates.
 Data written into the FIFO comes out in the same order it was entered: the first value written in is the first value read.

-In **Synchronous FIFOs**, both writing and writing are controlled by the same clock.
+In **Synchronous FIFOs**, both writing and reading are controlled by the same clock.

 ![image](https://github.com/user-attachments/assets/e2267c8c-57be-4a32-94c1-56136e83b4e2)